-Our goals were to synthesize available information from the state, media outlets, and non-governmental organizations (NGOs) and develop recommendations on how to mitigate the impacts of future droughts.
+goals synthesize available were to information from the state, media outlets, and non-governmental organizations (NGOs) and develop recommendations on how to mitigate the impacts of future droughts.
 This report is intended to provide information to community groups to advocate for their own interests, as well as to inform policymakers and other decision-makers interested in crafting more effective drought response strategies, particularly to address the needs of the state's most vulnerable communities.